walterarboleda/EFWP2/README.md

-## 2. Use the following commands on PM after creating the DBContext and Models to make the database migration>
+## 2. Use the following commands on PM after creating the DBContext and Models to make the database migration or database creation from code in MS SQL Server>

 dotnet build